petemi09/SeniorProjectMobile/README.md

 [![Swift 4.0](https://img.shields.io/badge/Swift-4.0-brightgreen.svg?style=flat)](https://github.com/dwyl/esta/issues) [![IOS 10.0+](https://img.shields.io/badge/IOS-10.0-brightgreen.svg?style=flat)](https://github.com/dwyl/esta/issues)

 This is the repository to the mobile side of the Track Tracking application.
 This is intended for track athletes to keep track of thier times and record them.
-This application is written in Swift and is compiled in xcode 4.0. latest version of IOS that is compatiable is 10.0 and up.
+This application is written in Swift and is compiled in xcode, with swift v4.0. latest version of IOS that is compatiable is 10.0+.

 ## Getting Started